 Obviously canvas prints are their main product, but they also offer framed paper prints and triptychs too.
 It should be noted that they do not offer any unframed paper prints, so if you’re looking to get a stack of 100 6×4 prints from you last vacation printed, CanvasPop is not the printer you’re looking for.

 The ordering process is very straightforward, and each option is clearly defined.
-Images can be uploaded from your computer, or you can pull them straight from your own Instagram or Facebook account.
+Images can be uploaded from your computer in JPEG or TIFF format, or you can pull them straight from your own Instagram or Facebook account.

 One concern that I had to start with was a note that said “Every order includes PicturePerfect.
 Our designers will adjust and optimize your image so it looks its best!
 We optimize contrast, image sharpness and even remove red eye at no extra cost.”
 Given that I spend a lot of time editing my own images, I didn’t want anyone else messing with them to their tastes before printing.
 After questioning them about this, I was informed that this only happens if you select the option for a “Free Digital Proof”.
 If you do not ask for the Digital Proof, they won’t mess with your image file.
 Good to know, and something that wasn’t clear on the site.

 Canvas prints start at around the $40 mark, but they often seem to run sales so you might be able to score a deal, particularly if you sign up to their newsletter.
 I ordered a a 16×24 inch canvas print with a 1.5″ thick frame, and the cart cost was just a touch over $100.
 I think the pricing is very good value, and it’s certainly a lot cheaper than some of the other canvas prints I’ve had done over the years.
 They also have a 100% satisfaction guarantee, which means if you aren’t happy with the print you’ll get you’re money back, and prices are available in Euros, Pounds, Canadian $ and US $.